software-mansion/react-native-reanimated/docs/docs/api/LayoutAnimations/CustomAnimations.md

 ## Other Facts

 Each Reanimated component has its shared value that keeps current animations assigned to that particular component.
 If you want to start a new animation for a specific prop and you wouldn't provide an initial value for the prop then the initial value will be taken from the last animation that has been assigned to the component.
+The only exception is Entering animation because we have no way to get the previous animation values.